-As we adapt to changing environments, working remotely and virtual classrooms becoming more popular, it’s important to learn how to create a virtual classroom learning place.
+As we adapt to changing environments, working remotely and virtual classrooms are becoming more popular.
+It’s important to learn how to create a virtual classroom learning place.
 As we navigate new ways of doing things together, it’s important to have fun while doing it.
-Here are some ways to get creative and create a virtual classroom learning place while you’re on vacation (or a staycation!).
+Here are some ways to get creative and create a virtual classroom learning place while you’re on vacation (or a staycation).
 Learn at the beach or at the pool and do it all in paradise.

-These tips can also be used to create or enhance a virtual working environment.
+The best way to create a virtual classroom learning place is while on vacation.
 We know some of you, parents, may still have to work during your vacation.
-If you were thinking about staying for a week, why not consider staying for longer if you can work remotely and your child can attend school virtually?
+If you were thinking about staying for a week, consider staying for longer if you can work remotely and your child can attend school virtually.

 Explore the home and find a spare room that can also double as a makeshift classroom.
 A corner of the room or a dining room table can work, too, in a pinch.
 If you’re looking for a vacation rental with a lot of space, we have a ton of options available throughout Southwest Florida.
 You could convert a guest room or even the lanai.
 Enjoy being outside and feel the sun on your face.
 Take advantage of the beautiful year-round weather.
 Many people enjoy staying on Sanibel and Captiva Islands because of their tropical, laidback vibe, views and proximity to the beach.